-Figure 5: Noise traces in a really bad condition, with the PT strongly touching the 4K plate.
+Figure 5: Noise traces in a really bad condition, with the PT2 strongly touching the 4K plate.
 You can see how the vibrations have an extreme effect on the noise traces, causing a big 'bump' on the spectrum and increasing its value by a factor 10 or more.
+Notice the difference of the effect on the noise due to a PT2 touch and that, much milder, due to a PT1 touch, shown in figure 8.

-Figure 6: Noise traces in a slightly better but anyway bad situation: the PT is still touching the 4K plate.
-In this case you can see some peaks in the noise spectra at the PT frequency ( $\sim 1.4 \text{Hz}$ ) and its harmonics, plus already a bit of a bump on the spectrum.
-In a config like this, you still have to work to optimize the position of the PT.
+Figure 6: Noise traces in a slightly better but anyway bad situation: the PT2 is still touching the 4K plate.
+In this case you can see some peaks in the noise spectra at the PT frequency (~1.4Hz) and its harmonics, plus already a bit of a bump on the spectrum.
+In a config like this, you still have to work to optimize the position of the PT2.

 Figure 7: Noise traces in an almost (but not completely) good situation.
 The 'bump' due to the vibrations has disappeared but some lines/peaks in the noise spectra are still visible at the PT frequencies.
 This is an almost acceptable configuration (or acceptable, if it's impossible to do better), as well-defined peaks in the noise traces can be removed quite effectively during data analysis.
 Yet, it is recommended to try to improve further.
-In fact, in this case the PT is either not touching (but very near to do it), or still lightly touching.
+In fact, in this case the PT2 is either not touching (but very near to do it), or still lightly touching.
 So apart from the noise peaks, it is also likely that the situation will degrade over time and a new intervention will be needed quite soon.